G. Holmes Braddock Senior High School

 G. Holmes Braddock Senior High School is a secondary school located in unincorporated Miami-Dade County, Florida, United States.
-The school is named after a former 38-year member of the school board, who, as chairperson from 1969 to 1970, led the district's efforts to desegregate its schools.
+The school is named after G. Holmes Braddock, a former 38-year member of the school board who, as chairperson from 1969 to 1970, led the district's efforts to desegregate its schools.
 This high school is a magnet school of choice.
 The magnet programs offered by this school are iPreparatory Academy, visual and performing arts, Cambridge University program, and information technology.

 Demographics

 Braddock is 91% Hispanic, 6% White non-Hispanic, 2% Black, and 1% Asian.
 52% of the students are male.
 48% of the students are female.

 Curriculum

 In 2006, Braddock began offering the Cambridge University curriculum used in the United Kingdom.